TEXTESOL TEACHER OF THE YEAR

 2022 Award Recipient

 Birdie Brazil is a dedicated professional who is patient and kind and loves her ESL students.
 She has been a teacher at SOAR (Supporting Overall Academic Readiness) Academy for many summers which is a summer language enrichment program.
-She volunteers for many clubs/activities/functions outside of school hours that promote diverse cultures for our school and for her church.
+She volunteers for many clubs, activities, and functions outside of school hours that promote diverse cultures for our school and for her church.
 Mrs. Brazil’s students love her because she helps them in her class and cares about them outside of the class as well.
 Birdie goes above and beyond for her students as well as her fellow teachers and is known as being one of the kindest, generous, best teachers on our campus.

 Ana Vizcaya Vazquez